-Chris Reppy, Next Level Performance’s Director of Product Development, has been hard at work with our IT Team on exciting updates to our recognition solutions.
-These solutions are founded in fundamental and time tested recognition best practices, all while integrating the important principals of social recognition.
+Chris Reppy, Next Level Performance’s Director of Product Development, has been hard at work with our IT Team on an exciting new recognition solution, Applaudit.
+This solution is grounded in fundamental and time tested recognition best practices, all while integrating the important principals of social recognition.
 His hard work and knowledge of the trend makes him today’s expert.
 Below Chris answers some questions we commonly hear when it comes to social engagement solutions.

 Q: Why do you think social recognition has taken off in our marketplace?

 A: Social recognition has been steadily gaining steam in our industry over the last several years.
 This past year, we finally hit a tipping point where having an open, social program went from being an exception to an expectation.
 Part of that is the result of the continued influx of Millennials into the workplace.
 Another part is that as the Baby Boomers continue to retire, subsequent generations, who may be more familiar with social networks, are being promoted into positions of greater influence and decision-making.

 Q: What are some trends you are seeing in social recognition?